martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ## Motivation {#motivation}

-The visible face of the Internet largely consists of services that employ a client-server architecture in which an interactive or automated client communicates with an application service in order to retrieve or upload information, communicate with other entities, or access a broader network of services.
-When a client communicates with an application service using Transport Layer Security {{TLS}} or Datagram Transport Layer Security {{DTLS}}, it references some notion of the server's identity (e.g., "the website at example.com") while attempting to establish secure communication.
+The visible face of the Internet largely consists of services that employ a client-server architecture in which an interactive or automated client communicates with an application service.
+When a client communicates with an application service using Transport Layer Security {{TLS}} or Datagram Transport Layer Security {{DTLS}}, it has some notion of the server's identity (e.g., "the website at example.com") while attempting to establish secure communication.
 Likewise, during TLS negotiation, the server presents its notion of the service's identity in the form of a public-key certificate that was issued by a certification authority (CA) in the context of the Internet Public Key Infrastructure using X.509 {{PKIX}}.
-Informally, we can think of these identities as the client's "reference identity" and the server's "presented identity" (these rough ideas are defined more precisely later in this document through the concept of particular identifiers).
-In general, a client needs to verify that the server's presented identity matches its reference identity so it can authenticate the communication.
+Informally, we can think of these identities as the client's "reference identity" and the server's "presented identity" (more formal definitions are given later).
+A client needs to verify that the server's presented identity matches its reference identity so it can authenticate the communication.

-Many application technologies adhere to the pattern just outlined.
-Such protocols have traditionally specified their own rules for representing and verifying application service identity.
-Unfortunately, this divergence of approaches has caused some confusion among certification authorities, application developers, and protocol designers.

-Therefore, to codify secure procedures for the implementation and deployment of PKIX-based authentication, this document specifies recommended procedures for representing and verifying application service identity in certificates intended for use in application protocols employing TLS.
+This document defines procedures for how clients do this verification.
+It therefore implicitly defines requirements on other parties, such as the CA's that issue certificates, the service administrators requesting them, and the protocol designers defining how things are named.

 ## Audience {#audience}

-The primary audience for this document consists of application protocol designers, who can reference this document instead of defining their own rules for the representation and verification of application service identity.
+The primary audience for this document consists of application protocol designers.
 Secondarily, the audience consists of certification authorities, service providers, and client developers from technology communities that might reuse the recommendations in this document when defining certificate issuance policies, generating certificate signing requests, or writing software algorithms for identity matching.

 ## Changes since RFC 6125